watson-developer-cloud/assistant-with-discovery/README.md

     capabilities

-Example commands that can be executed by the Conversation service are "turn on windshield wipers" or simply "wipers".
+Example commands that can be executed by the Conversation service are "turn on windshield wipers" or "play music".

 This app has also ingested and trained itself based on a car manual.
 In addition to conversational commands, you can also ask questions that you would expect to have answered in your car manual.
-For example, "How do I check my tire pressure", "How do I change the wiper blades", and "How do I turn on cruise control".
+For example, "How do I check my tire pressure" or "How do I turn on cruise control".

 <a name="bluemix">
 # Getting Started using Bluemix